Lonely No More

 "Lonely No More" is the first single from Matchbox Twenty frontman Rob Thomas' debut studio album, ...Something to Be (2005).
-It was released on February 14, 2005, and became his biggest solo hit.
-The song peaked at number one in Hungary, number three in Australia, number six on the US Billboard Hot 100, and number 11 on the UK Singles Chart.
+It was released on February 14, 2005, and became his biggest solo hit, peaking at number one in Hungary, number three in Australia, and number six in the United States.
 The song was nominated for Best Male Pop Vocal Performance at the 2006 Grammys.
 In March 2014, British group Rixton interpolated portions of the song for their single "Me and My Broken Heart".

 Music video

 The official music video for "Lonely No More" was directed by Joseph Kahn.
 Thomas can be seen in various scenes as they shift or fold violently into each other (while Thomas remains immobile) from being his bedroom, to a nightclub, and to an office.
 Although the shifting scenes and objects seem to move by themselves, at one point Thomas can be seen physically prodding them to move.